spencercap/funcy-picker/README.md

 # funcy-picker

-pick which firebase cloud functions to deploy with a command line app
+a CLI app that lets you choose which firebase cloud functions to deploy.

-# demo
+-   works with JS or TS based cloud function codebases

 ![demo](./demo.gif)

 # usage

 TODO

+-   default settings are:
+    ...
+-   these settings can be overwritten via your own `funcy-settings.json` at the root of your directory (peer to `package.json`) OR via command line arguments (which take precedence)

 # how to CLI